ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 Many linear algebra algorithms assume read-and-write access.
 For example, Krylov subspace methods compute an update to an existing solution or residual vector.
-Cholesky, LU, and QR factorizations apply a low-rank update to a trailing matrix.
-In the latter case especially, it may be prohibitively expensive to keep two copies (pre-updated and post-updated) of the matrix.
+Cholesky, LU, and QR factorizations apply a low-rank (outer product) update to a trailing matrix.
 Most of these algorithms have no risk of parallel race conditions, as long as users follow the rule that `INTENT(INOUT)` arguments may not alias `INTENT(IN)` arguments.

 The exceptions in the BLAS are the triangular solves `xTRSM` and `xTRMM`, in which the right-hand side vector(s) are `INTENT(INOUT)` arguments that the algorithm overwrites with the solution vector(s) on output.
 In practice, the authors often need to keep the original right-hand side vectors, and end up making a copy before the triangular solve.
 This interface also precludes parallel implementations, since the BLAS is not allowed to allocate memory for temporary copies.

 #### BLAS has special access rules for zero scalar prefactors